COVID Safety Measures – Los Gatos, CA

 - Employees that are experiencing cold or flu-like symptoms are to stay home and to be evaluated for COVID-19 by a medical doctor.

 - Clinical staff should change into scrubs and work shoes (preferably plastic and wipeable) as soon as you arrive.
-Office staff should wear a lab coat to protect their personal clothing while in the office.
+Dental office staff should wear a lab coat to protect their personal clothing while in the dental office.